ashutosh049/microlean-hugo/content/about/_index.md

 `Hello visitor, Welcome to µicrolean!`

 `I’m Ashutosh.
-This is a place for me to write gome geek stuff and record my learning.`
+This is a place for me to write some geek stuff and record my learning.`

 `You might wanna try searching for your topic in the search box ;)`